DevOculus-Meta-Quest/OpenComposite/README.md

 of your controller.
 - The virtual keyboard does not yet work in OpenGL-, DirectX12- or Vulkan-based games.
 This should only affect DOOM BFG and older versions of Vivecraft however.

-The games that I can confirm it works with are as follows:
-- Skyrim VR
-- VTOL VR
-- PAYDAY 2 VR

-It probably works in quite a few other games, but I have not tried them.

 ## Downloading and installation